 I accepted a position with a company that was open on Sundays.

-But when I was hired, I was told that no Sunday work would be required of me.
-But that changed shortly after I took the job.
+But when they hired me, they told me that I would not be required to work on Sundays.
+But that changed after I took the job.

 I waited to see if the company would change its position.
 They did not.
 So I decided to change jobs.
 Finding another job is not always easy, especially when others are dependent on you to pay the bills.

-I worked there for almost three years before I was able to change careers.
-This could have been avoided if I acknowledged the conflict in values before the job interview.
+I worked there for almost three years before I changed careers.
+I could have avoided this if I had acknowledged the conflict in values before the job interview.

 The time to determine your values is before you accept a job.